Detroit Lakes, Minnesota

-Detroit Lakes is a city in the State of Minnesota and the county seat of Becker County.
+Detroit Lakes is a city in and the county seat of Becker County, Minnesota, United States.
 The population was 9,869 at the 2020 census.
-Its unofficial population during summer months is much higher, estimated by citizens to peak at 13,000 midsummers, due to seasonal residents and tourists.
+Its unofficial population during the summer is higher, estimated by citizens to peak at 13,000, due to seasonal residents and tourists.

-U.S. Highways 10 and 59, and Minnesota State Highway 34 serve as the primary routes through the city.
-Detroit Lakes is located 45 miles east of the Fargo–Moorhead ND-MN statistical metropolitan area.
-The nearest major metropolitan area with a population over 1 million is Minneapolis–Saint Paul, which is approximately 205 miles southeast of Detroit Lakes.
+U.S. Highways 10 and 59 and Minnesota State Highway 34 are the primary routes through the city.
+Detroit Lakes is 45 miles east of the Fargo–Moorhead ND-MN statistical metropolitan area.
+The nearest major metropolitan area with a population over 1 million is Minneapolis–Saint Paul, which is about 205 miles southeast of Detroit Lakes.

 Detroit Lakes is a regional summer and winter recreation destination, attracting large numbers of tourists and seasonal residents each year.
-Its economy is fueled by seasonal population increases, with tourism being the area's chief industry.
+Tourism is the area's chief industry.

 History

-The city of Detroit Lakes was founded by Colonel George Johnston in 1871.
-The city's current name has been extant since 1927, to avoid confusion with Detroit, Michigan.
-Beforehand, it was simply called Detroit.
+Detroit Lakes was founded in 1871 by Colonel George Johnston.
+It was called Detroit until 1927, when it was renamed to avoid confusion with Detroit, Michigan.
 The name was given by a French missionary.
-Détroit is French and translates to strait or narrows, referring to the sand bar separating Big Detroit lake from Little Detroit lake.
-The sand bar was dredged and partially submerged to make the Pelican River watershed navigable by steamboat in the late 19th century.
+"Détroit" means "strait" or "narrows", and refers to the sandbar separating Big Detroit lake from Little Detroit lake.
+In the late 19th century, the sandbar was dredged and partially submerged to make the Pelican River watershed navigable by steamboat.

 Detroit Lakes was a resting place on the Red River Oxcart Trails.
-The Ojibwe name for Detroit Lakes is "Gaiajawangag", meaning a lake with a crossing in a sandy place.
+Its Ojibwe name is Gaiajawangag, meaning a lake with a crossing in a sandy place.

 The city grew quickly with the construction of the Northern Pacific Railroad.
-In 1877, an election finally decided that Detroit Lakes, then still known as Detroit, was to become the county seat.
-Detroit won the election by a ninety percent majority.
-The nearby cities of Frazee, Lake Park, and Audubon were also in the running for the county seat.
+In 1877, an election decided that Detroit Lakes, then still known as Detroit, would be the county seat.
 By 1884, Detroit Lakes had many businesses, including the Hotel Minnesota, the Lakes Hotel, a bank, a newspaper, and an opera house.
-The first county courthouse was built in Detroit Lakes that year also.
-Some of the city's historic buildings still stand, such as the 1908 railroad station and the historic Holmes Theater.
-The Becker County Museum, located near the Holmes Theater in Detroit Lakes, has information and exhibits on the history of the city and the surrounding area.
+The first county courthouse was also built in Detroit Lakes that year.
+Some of the city's historic buildings still stand, such as the 1908 railroad station and the Holmes Theater.
+The Becker County Museum, near the Holmes Theater, has information and exhibits on the history of the city and the surrounding area.

 Geography

-According to the United States Census Bureau, the city has a total area of 17.460 sqmi, of which 11.841 sqmi is land and 5.619 sqmi is water.
+According to the United States Census Bureau, the city has an area of 17.460 sqmi, of which 11.841 sqmi is land and 5.619 sqmi is water.
+See also Detroit Lake (Minnesota).